DFHack/dfhack/docs/Plugins.rst

 Subcommands that persist until disabled or DF quits:

-:adamantine-cloth-wear: Prevents adamantine clothing from wearing out while being worn (bug 6481).
+:adamantine-cloth-wear: Prevents adamantine clothing from wearing out while being worn (:bug:`6481`).
 :advmode-contained:     Works around :bug:`6202`, custom reactions with container inputs
                         in advmode.
 The issue is that the screen tries to force you to select the contents separately from the container.
 This forcefully skips child